raroni/janitor/README.md

 # Janitor

-Janitor lets you write unit test in Coffeescript that resembles tests written with Ruby's Test::Unit.
+Janitor lets you write unit tests in Coffeescript that resemble tests written with Ruby's Test::Unit.
 You can use it with node or in the browser.

 ## Why use janitor?